mfn/Walls.io-CSS3D-Demo/README.md

 [CSS3D Periodic table](http://mrdoob.github.io/three.js/examples/css3d_periodictable.html)
 shows a 3D Sphere wall fed from walls.io .
 Made with ♥︎

+# Ideas / TODOs

+- rotate incmoming posts around their own axis
+- pan camre around the inner part of there sphere to point to the next target
+- also make use of zooming when panning
+- instead of panning to the target, pick random posts?
+- increase the sphere but use a smaller "area" in the sense the wall is not that much curved
+- gulp

 # The MIT License (MIT)

 Copyright (c) 2014 Markus Fischer <markus@fischer.name>